MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-800.md

 		cd /tmp
 5. Use the following command to install Microsoft R Open for Microsoft R Server: yum install MRO-for-MRS-8.0.0.`*`.x86_64.rpm
-6. [Download and unpack the Microsoft R Server 8.0.5 distribution](#DownloadR), which will either be a DVD img file (if you obtained Microsoft R Server via Microsoft Volume Licensing) or a gzipped tar file (if you obtained Microsoft R Server via MSDN).
+6. Find and unpack the Microsoft R Server 8.0.5 distribution, which will either be a DVD img file (if you obtained Microsoft R Server via Microsoft Volume Licensing) or a gzipped tar file (if you obtained Microsoft R Server via MSDN).
 The distribution file includes one or more Microsoft R Server installers, along with installers for DeployR, an optional additional component.
 7. If you have an img file, you must first mount the file.
 The following commands create a mount point and mount the file to that mount point:

 		mkdir /mnt/mrsimage